 5. Be still

 I wouldn’t say that I have a short fuse.
 But all of my friends and family probably would.
-When you’re practicing yoga, you breathe into a pose, even if it’s uncomfortable, and when you’re lying in Savasana you let your body consciously take in the effects of your session (learn how to truly surrender in Savasana here).
+When you’re practicing yoga, you breathe into a pose, even if it’s uncomfortable, and when you’re lying in Savasana you let your body consciously take in the effects of your session (learn some tips for how to truly surrender in Savasana here).
 I’ve learned to be a little less reactive and a little more still in my daily life, to take a breath, and take the time to think about how I want to react before throwing something against a wall.
 And if that doesn’t work, there’s always margaritas and a good catch up with friends.

 Between stimulus and response, there is a space.
 In that space lies our freedom and power to choose our response.
 In our response lies our growth and freedom. – Viktor Frankl

 These are just a few observations from my personal yoga journey.
 What have you learned from practicing yoga?
 Share your thoughts with me below!